-In order that normal classroom atmosphere exists, visitors are NOT allowed in the classrooms during the school day.
+In order for normal classroom atmosphere to exist, visitors are NOT allowed in the classrooms during the school day.
 All visitors entering Pearl High School must report to the attendance office to sign in and receive a visitor's tag.